s-panferov/stanislav.blog/src/content/blog/bazel-rust-proto-compilation.md

 ### 1. Custom Compiler Binary

-Instead of relying on rules_rust's prost toolchain, we created our own compiler:
+Instead of relying on `rules_rust`'s prost toolchain, we use the official `tonic-build` ecosystem:

 ```rust
 // proto/src/main.rs